 • Mental health technicians

-All young people who are receiving care at the sub-acute inpatient level will participate in individual, group, and family therapy.
+All young people who are receiving care at the sub-acute inpatient level at our treatment center will participate in individual, group, and family therapy.
 Those who can benefit from the inclusion of certain prescription medications in their personalized treatment plan may also receive medication management services throughout their time in our sub-acute inpatient treatment program.

 The therapeutic interventions that are implemented at the sub-acute inpatient level incorporate or are based upon the principles and practices of a variety of therapeutic approaches, including the following: